-*EAL difficulties are not considered valid reasons to apply for special exam arrangements.
+*EAL difficulties are not considered valid reasons to apply for access arrangements.

-For Year 7-9, accommodations will be given by subject teachers should a student be unable to show their understanding in an assessment under ‘typical’ conditions.
-The accommodations will be recorded as the evidence for the history of needs, history of provision and normal way of working.
+For Year 7-9, access arrangements will be given by subject teachers should a student be unable to show their understanding in an assessment under ‘typical’ conditions.
+The arrangements will be recorded as the evidence for the history of needs, history of provision and normal way of working.

-For Year 10-13, special examination accommodations are available for GCSEs and IB programs.
-Exam accommodations are applied for through the IN Department and the Examination Office.
+For Year 10-13, access arrangements are available for GCSEs and IB programs.
+Access arrangements are applied for through the IN Department and the Examination Office.
 Assessments to determine eligibility are carried out by Individual Needs Specialists (RQTU) or a qualified educational/clinical psychologist or a psychiatrist depending on the student’s needs.

 LSC Curriculum Provision